merkle-open/grunt-terrific-micro-exporter/README.md

 Use one of these and you will find a dump with the new version in your configured `dumpDirectory`.
 Per default a release commit and tag is pushed to your project repository (unless you're not using git).
 You can for sure change this behaviour by tweaking the grunt-bump configuration inside `Gruntfile.js`.

-When using `grunt micro:dump` you should change the version to prevent file overwriting (manually or by running `grunt bump-only` or `grunt-bump-only:prerelease`).
+When using `grunt tc-micro-exporter:dump` you should change the version to prevent file overwriting (manually or by running `grunt bump-only` or `grunt-bump-only:prerelease`).

 ## Contributing